 - Jason Ivy experienced many different racial contexts during his school years that impacted how he thinks about race, culture, division, and the city.
-How do you think your own school experiences shaped your perspective on these
+How do you think your own school experiences shaped your perspective on these issues?

 - Jason Ivy’s ideal Chicago is one that would “feel like home all over the city.”
 What is your ideal Chicago?

 - In what ways does Jason Ivy connect to people from different backgrounds?